benjjyman/klipper-orangepi4-Kiauh/README.md

  to:
  #!/usr/bin/env python3

- (this will allow numpy matp-lotlib etc to work (there may be other *.py *.sh apps that also need to be setup to run python3)
+ (this will allow numpy matp-lotlib etc to work ,there may be other *.py *.sh apps that also need to be setup to run python3)

  to be inserted into printer.cfg:
 #